ceoshikhar/learning_fullstack/README.md

 # learning-fullstack

-<p>Files that I worked on during my full stack web development course on <a href="https://www.udemy.com/course/the-complete-web-development-bootcamp/">udemy</a> </p>
+<p>Files that I worked on while completing the full stack web development course on <a href="https://www.udemy.com/course/the-complete-web-development-bootcamp/">udemy</a> </p>